Skip to main content

 Basically, life insurance comes in two varieties: term life and permanent (or whole) life.
 Determining whether you want one type or the other or a combination is your first step.

-Term life policies provide coverage for a certain number of years (the term) and generally pay a death benefit if you die during the policy’s term.
+• Term life: These policies provide coverage for a certain number of years (the term) and generally pay a death benefit if you die during the policy’s term.
 Term insurance doesn’t build cash value.
 If you outlive the term, the policy lapses and your beneficiary gets nothing.
 Generally, term life costs less than permanent life, although premiums may increase over time.

-Along with providing a death benefit, permanent (or whole) life insurance builds cash value.
-A permanent life policy typically costs more than term life.
+• Whole life: Along with providing a death benefit, permanent (or whole) life insurance builds cash value, but the premium typically costs more than term life.

 There are three basic types of permanent life insurance.
 Traditional whole life offers minimum guaranteed cash values and death benefits.
-Universal life is similar, but premium payments can vary from year to year.
-Policies earn interest at a rate determined annually.
+Universal life is similar, but premiums can vary from year to year and policies earn interest at a rate determined annually.
 Variable life has a guaranteed minimum death benefit, but cash value depends on investments you select for your policy.

 Notices & Disclosures